-The Department of Art + Architecture’s studio facilities are housed in the lower part of Fromm Hall, commonly known as “XARTS” (pronounced “X ARTS”).
+The Department of Art + Architecture’s studio facilities are housed in the lower part of Fromm Hall, commonly known as “XARTS” (pronounced “X-ARTS”).
 They are comprised of three architecture studios/classrooms, two computer labs, and two fine art studios/classrooms, along with critique/display walls.
 Two additional studios/classrooms are located in the nearby Koret Center.
 There is 24-hour key card access to our art studio classrooms.
 As part of an urban university environment, XARTS provides a platform for interdisciplinary learning through diverse faculty perspectives, along with the opportunity for one to one interaction and personal development through a low student to instructor ratio.
-Fine Arts and Architecture studio classes average a 15/1 student to faculty ratio.
+Studio classes average a 15/1 student to faculty ratio.

 Design Computer Labs

 Our facility includes two Mac computer labs equipped with industry-standard software including Adobe Creative Suite, Final Cut Pro and Vectorworks.
 In addition, the labs host a variety of both standard and large-format printers and scanners.
 The labs serve as both classrooms and workrooms for students enrolled in all Design courses as well as some Fine Art and Architecture courses.
 In tandem with the computer labs, an inventory of recent-model digital cameras and camcorders is available to students whose coursework requires it.
 Students enrolled in XARTS classes may also gain access to digital cameras and camcorders for class assignments and documentation.